tensorwerk/hangar-py/docs/concepts.rst

 datasets, it would face one massive problem which if it didn't solve would kill the project: *The size of data can very easily exceeds what can fit on (most) contributors laptops or personal workstations*.
-This section explains how Hangar can handle working with datasets which are prohibitivly large to download or store on a single machine.
+This section explains how Hangar can handle working with datasets which are prohibitively large to download or store on a single machine.

-As mentioned in `High Performance From Simplicity`_, under the hood Hangar deals with "Data" and "Bookeeping" completly seperatly.
-We've previously covered what exactally we mean by Data in `How Hangar Thinks About Data`_, so we'll briefly cover the second major component of Hangar here.
-In short "Bookeeping" describes everything about the repository.
-By everything, we do mean that the Bookeeping records describe everything: all commits, parents, branches, datasets, samples, data descriptors, schemas, commit message, etc. Though complete, these records are fairly small (tens of MB in size for decently sized repositories with decent
+As mentioned in `High Performance From Simplicity`_, under the hood Hangar deals with "Data" and "Bookkeeping" completely separately.
+We've previously covered what exactly we mean by Data in `How Hangar Thinks About Data`_, so we'll briefly cover the second major component of Hangar here.
+In short "Bookkeeping" describes everything about the repository.
+By everything, we do mean that the Bookkeeping records describe everything: all commits, parents, branches, datasets, samples, data descriptors, schemas, commit message, etc. Though complete, these records are fairly small (tens of MB in size for decently sized repositories with decent